 The heart of the lattice is the note called 1.
 This note is the tonic.

-Almost all the music you hear is tonal music.
-This means it has one note that is the center, a master pitch, against which all other notes are measured.
+Almost all the music you hear — pop, rock, classical — has one note that is at the center, a master note against which all other notes are measured.
 That note is the tonic.
 It’s the Do of Do Re Mi.
 When you call a scale “G Major,” or say that a song is in the key of G, the G is the tonic.

 A single note means little by itself.
 But when it’s considered in relation to the tonic, it acquires meaning.
 The examples in yesterday’s post show how a note changes character when played against different tonics.